intermine/im-docs/docs/get-started/tutorial/index.rst

 BioTestMine Post Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following `<post-process>` targets are included in the BioTestMine `project.xml`.
-The post-processes are run as a single stage of the build process. (see step 11.2 below for how to run the post-processing steps).
+The post-processes are run as a single stage of the build process.

 Run queries listed here before and after running the post-processing to see examples of what each step does.